 City of Newcastle continues to provide essential waste services and has implemented social distancing measures at Summerhill Waste Management Centre as we work to limit the spread of COVID-19.
-For the latest information, see the NSW Health COVID-19 website.
+For the latest information and public health orders, see the NSW Health COVID-19 website.

 Wastes and recyclables that can be taken to Summerhill

 The Summerhill Waste Management Centre is licensed by the NSW Environment Protection Authority (EPA) to receive a wide variety of wastes and recyclables.

 As it is not possible to identify and list all of the wastes that can or cannot be received by individual facilities, the EPA has developed a system of classifying wastes into one of six categories.
 That classification system applies throughout NSW and is described in the EPA guidelines.

 Summerhill is licensed to receive wastes classified as General Solid Waste according to those guidelines, but is also permitted to receive some Special Wastes, such as asbestos.

 NSW legislation requires waste generators to determine what classification their waste falls into so that it can be taken to an appropriate facility.

 To assist generators, the EPA has pre-classified a range of common wastes.
 These pre-classified wastes are set out in Schedule 1 of the Protection of the Environment Operations Act 1997, and also listed in the EPA guidelines.

 Some General Solid Wastes that can be accepted at Summerhill include:

 - Food and garden waste